 You’ve probably seen an image of the Maroon Bells, even if you don’t know it.
 The magnificent mountains, framed by a perfectly U-shaped slope and with a reflective lake in the foreground, have been featured in countless magazines, tourism materials, and social media posts.
-It’s often thought that the Maroon Bells and Maroon Lake are the most photographed mountain peaks in Colorado, or even in all of North America.
-While that might seem like a lofty claim, take one look at those beautiful, picture-perfect peaks and the stunning reflective lake at their feet, and it’s not difficult to see why.
+The Maroon Bells and Maroon Lake are often thought to be the most photographed mountain peaks in Colorado or North America.
+While that might seem like a lofty claim, look at those beautiful, picture-perfect peaks and the stunning reflective lake at their feet, and it’s not difficult to see why.

 Much like Hanging Lake near Glenwood Springs, the Maroon Bells Scenic Area has taken quite a beating from the heavy crowds of people coming to hike and stroll and look at these gorgeous natural phenomena, so there are new systems in place to help keep this breathtaking slice of Colorado nature pristine and beautiful for a long time to come.

 Maroon Peak and North Maroon Peak are two towering fourteeners in White River National Forest, between Aspen and Snowmass.
 While both peaks are above 14,000 feet, they are too close together to both be considered distinct 14ers, so only Maroon Peak is “officially” given the designation.
 The Maroon Valley and its lakes and mountains were named for the geological presence of hematite in the peaks, a mineral that contains a lot of iron and turns red when oxidized.